 Cut off levels are used to determine whether to immediately report out a negative drug test result after a screening test or to send the specimen on to further confirmation testing.
 A higher cut off level for the screening test may cast a wider net to find the drug class being testing.
 The confirmation test is then the definitive testing for a positive result.
+You will find the video to the right on Cut-off levels and Detection Times to be very helpful.

 A screening result commonly indicates that a class of drugs is positive, not necessarily which specific drug triggered the positive.
 Confirmation testing is necessary because a false positive can occur when the screen is positive but the drug is not actually present, and a false negative can occur when the drug is actually present but the screen is negative.